iMissile/Self.Writing/Notes/DataScience_notes.md

 ## Time-series
 - [ts function in R {closed}](https://stats.stackexchange.com/questions/259979/ts-function-in-r)
+- [Saving ts objects as csv files](https://robjhyndman.com/hyndsight/ts2csv/).
+Occasionally R might not be the tool you want to use (hard to believe, but apparently that happens).
+Then you may need to export some data from R via a csv file.
+When the data is stored as a ts object, the time index can easily get lost.
+So I wrote a little function to make this easier, using the tsibble package to do most of the work in looking after the time index.
 - [Time Series Analysis in R Part 1: The Time Series Object](https://datascienceplus.com/time-series-analysis-in-r-part-1-the-time-series-object/)
 - [Time Series Analysis in R Part 2: Time Series Transformations](https://datascienceplus.com/time-series-analysis-in-r-part-2-time-series-transformations/)
 - [Time Series Analysis in R Part 3: Getting Data from Quandl](https://datascienceplus.com/time-series-analysis-in-r-part-3-getting-data-from-quandl/)